openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 why you should not edit ``/etc/dnsmasq.conf``.
 Cobbler rewrites it each time when it is synchronized.

-If you try to use virtual machines to launch **FuelWeb** then you have to be sure that dnsmasq on master node is configured to support that PXE client you use on your virtual machines.
+If you try to use virtual machines to launch Fuel then you have to be sure that dnsmasq on master node is configured to support that PXE client you use on your virtual machines.
 We enabled *dhcp-no-override* option because without it enabled dnsmasq tries to move out PXE filename and PXE servername special fields into DHCP options.